Process

 -

-Follow-Up phase: After a claim has been sent, we will periodically follow up with the county or state Treasury department and keep you updated on the progress of the request claims until the claims have been successfully paid out to you.
-This process can take between a few weeks or months depending on the county/state.
+Follow-up phase: After a claim has been sent, we will periodically follow up with the county or State Treasury department and keep you updated on the progress of the request claims until the claims have been successfully paid out.
+This process can take between 3 weeks or a few months depending on the county/state statutes.